michaelsprintson/mudaegambling/README.md

 There are two types of bets: General and User-specific.
 General bets bet on the next 15 rolls from any user, whihc User-specific bets bet on a specific user's set of rolls.
 Since the bot tracks everyone's roll histories, you can bet on a particular person before or mid-way through each set of 15 rolls they do.

 For example, if Armando is 7 rolls through a set of 15, you can bet on any of the remaining 7, and still be able to bet on as many of the next set of 15.
-However, you will bever be able to place 2 bets on Armando within his rolls.
+However, you will bever be able to place 2 bets on Armando within one set of 15 rolls.
 However, if you do place a halfway through Armando's rolls, you can place another bet on Brittany's rolls immediately after your Armando bet concludes, with no requirement to wait a full 15 Armando rolls.
 Here is a diagram to explain:

 ![alt text](docs/doc1.png)